tinacms/tina.io/content/guides/gatsby/markdown/create-remark-form.md

 There are three ways to register remark forms with the CMS, depending on the component:

-- [`useRemarkForm`](https://tinacms.org/docs/gatsby/markdown/#1-the-hook-useremarkform) - A [React Hook](https://reactjs.org/docs/hooks-intro.html) — useful for any function component.
+- [`useRemarkForm`](/guides/gatsby/markdown/create-remark-form#1-the-hook-useremarkform) - A [React Hook](https://reactjs.org/docs/hooks-intro.html) — useful for any function component.
 You can use this with components that source data from a [static query](https://www.gatsbyjs.org/docs/static-query/#how-staticquery-differs-from-page-query) using Gatsby's `useStaticQuery` hook.
-- [`RemarkForm`](https://tinacms.org/docs/gatsby/markdown/#2-the-render-props-component-remarkform) — A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component — useful for any class component.
+- [`RemarkForm`](/guides/gatsby/markdown/create-remark-form#2-the-render-props-component-remarkform) — A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component — useful for any class component.
 Can be used with components sourcing data from a [static query](https://www.gatsbyjs.org/docs/static-query/#how-staticquery-differs-from-page-query) using Gatsby's [`StaticQuery`](https://www.gatsbyjs.org/docs/static-query/) render props component.
-- [`remarkForm`](https://tinacms.org/docs/gatsby/markdown/#3-the-higher-order-component-remarkform) — A [Higher-Order Component](https://reactjs.org/docs/higher-order-components.html) — useful for [page components](https://www.gatsbyjs.org/docs/recipes/#creating-pages-automatically) (function or class), that source data from a [page query](https://www.gatsbyjs.org/docs/page-query/).
+- [`remarkForm`](/guides/gatsby/markdown/create-remark-form#3-the-higher-order-component-remarkform) — A [Higher-Order Component](https://reactjs.org/docs/higher-order-components.html) — useful for [page components](https://www.gatsbyjs.org/docs/recipes/#creating-pages-automatically) (function or class), that source data from a [page query](https://www.gatsbyjs.org/docs/page-query/).

 All of these options can only take data (transformed by `gatsby-transformer-remark`) from a `markdownRemark` query.
 If you need more information on using Markdown in Gatsby, refer to [this documentation](https://www.gatsbyjs.org/docs/adding-markdown-pages/).

-> If you're adding Tina to a page component in Gatsby, skip to [`remarkForm`](http://tinacms.org/docs/gatsby/markdown#3-the-higher-order-component-remarkform).

 ### 1. The Hook: useRemarkForm